ntcsteve/instrumentGolangWithNR/README.md

 ## DevRel Workshop - Golang Instrumentation with New Relic

-The link to the Instruqt workshop is [here](https://play.instruqt.com/newrelic/invite/s5kyxbycvqqp).
-You can also see the sample code used for each app for reference.
+This is the main code used in the hands on workshop that is conducted by DevRel New Relic.
+The sample code is available for your own reference.

 ---